mysterydeveloper/canvas-intro/README.md

 1. Change the height of the square to 200px.

 1. Change the width of the square to 1000px.

+1. Draw a black border around the canvas, using CSS.

 1. Use the JavaScript console to draw a second square in red.